pmdjdias/ua_infovis/VTK/Lesson_02/README.md

 Notice that the second actor is translated by 2 on the Y axis (with the invocation of the SetPosition method).

 # Multiple renderers
-using the cone.py example of lesson 1, define another renderer in the samw window.
+using the cone.py example of lesson 1, define another renderer in the same window.
 To do so, you will have to use the SetViewport(xmin, ymin, xmax, ymax) option [the values ​​are normalized between 0 and 1] to indicate to each renderer which part of the window will be assigned.
 Modify the window size to 600 by 300 pixels , with half the window for each renderer.
 Modify the initial position of the camera in the second renderer so that it has a 90 degree rotation in azimuth, and then make the cone rotate in both windows by adapting the code from the firts example of lesson 1.
 Modify the background color in each Viewport (example: ( 0.1, 0.2, 0.4 ) and ( 0.2, 0.3, 0.4 ) ) to distinguish clearly both.